 Getting it right at the source means that you can capture the sound of the room when needed, avoid any unwanted bleed, and alter how much the proximity effect will be heard in your tracks.

-Although this can be used as a guide by taking into account the characteristics of each polar pattern, there are no hard and fast rules that can be applied that decide what microphone polar pattern you should use on your recordings.
+There are no hard and fast rules that decide what microphone polar pattern you should use on your recordings.
+However, you should take into account the characteristics of each polar pattern.

 Experimentation is encouraged to find the sound that works for you and your situation.
 Check out some real-world examples and our recommendations: